Frequently

 Do I need a permit to remove a tree on my own property in Massachusetts?

-Depends on the town and the tree.
-Massachusetts General Laws Chapter 87 (the Shade Tree Act) covers street trees and trees in the public right-of-way — those need town approval, not yours.
-On your own property most towns don't require a permit for routine removal, but several have local bylaws for trees above a certain diameter, scenic-road trees, or anything within the 100-foot wetlands buffer.
-We pull the permits that are ours to pull and we'll tell you when one applies.
-Verify with your town before any crew starts cutting — don't take a crew's word that "you don't need one."
+It depends on the town and the tree.
+Massachusetts General Laws Chapter 87 — the Shade Tree Act — covers street trees and trees in the public right-of-way.
+Those need town approval, not yours.
+On your own property, most Middlesex County towns don't require a permit for routine removal, but several have local bylaws for trees above a certain diameter, scenic-road trees, or anything within the 100-foot wetlands buffer zone.
+Billerica, Chelmsford, Lowell, and Tewksbury each have slightly different rules.
+McDonald Tree Service pulls the permits that are ours to pull and tells you when one applies.
+We recommend verifying with your town's tree warden or conservation commission before any crew starts cutting.

 Will my homeowner's insurance cover tree removal?

-Most policies cover emergency removal when a tree hits a structure — house, garage, fence — or when a tree falls and blocks access.
-Routine removal of a healthy or merely inconvenient tree is usually not covered.
-We give you itemized written invoices and a certificate of insurance for your carrier; the claim is between you and your adjuster, but our paperwork makes their job easy.
+Most homeowner's insurance policies in Massachusetts cover emergency tree removal when a tree hits a structure — house, garage, fence, shed — or when a fallen tree blocks your driveway or access.
+Routine removal of a healthy tree, a tree that's merely leaning, or a tree you just want gone is usually not covered.
+McDonald Tree Service provides itemized written invoices and a certificate of insurance for your carrier.
+The claim process is between you and your adjuster, but our detailed paperwork makes their job easy.
+We've helped hundreds of Middlesex County homeowners document storm damage for insurance claims since 1995.
+Call (978) 375-2272 for emergency response or a free estimate.

 What if the tree is on the property line?

-In Massachusetts, a tree whose trunk straddles the property line is jointly owned.
-Neither owner can remove it without the other's consent, and either owner can prune branches that cross onto their side up to the line — without crossing it.
-We'll talk you through the conversation with your neighbour before we touch a property-line tree.
-If it's a town tree in the public right-of-way, that's a different process entirely — town highway or DPW gets involved, not you.
+In Massachusetts, a tree whose trunk straddles the property line is jointly owned by both property owners.
+Neither owner can remove it without the other's written consent.
+Either owner can prune branches that cross onto their side — but only up to the property line, not across it.
+If you damage the tree while pruning on your side, you could be liable.
+McDonald Tree Service has handled dozens of property-line tree situations across Billerica, Chelmsford, and Lowell.
+We'll walk you through the conversation with your neighbor before we touch anything.
+If it's a town tree in the public right-of-way, that's a different process — the town highway or DPW gets involved, not you.
+Call (978) 375-2272 for a free assessment.

 02